mcpower/fit3088-a2/README.txt

 - Satellites are displayed bigger than real life to ensure that they are clickable.
 - The satellite speed is adjustable, instead of having either "animation on" and "animation off".
+- Mipmaps and anisotropic filtering is enabled in "src/classes/Texture.ts".
+- Backface culling is enabled in "src/classes/Context.ts".
+- Normals for the earth are implicitly defined to be the same as the vertex co-ordinates.
+- All satellites rendered use the same satellite geometry, and the satellite geometry is only pushed once to the GPU.
+- The orbit vertices are only pushed once to the GPU, and the indices are pushed per satellite.
+This is required, as certain satellites may need to have a different coloured orbit (if it is selected).

 ---------
 COMPILING